- When hope is at its highest point in the year

 Close of the Morning Sacrifice #2.
 A threefold blast of the “Silver Trumpets” was mandated at this time.

 As to the symbology…

 Symbol #1.
 The trumpets are wind instruments.
-This indicates the breath-life of the Spirit moving through the instrumentation of the Messiah, to manifest Adonai’s eternal priestly intentions.
+This indicates the breath-life of the Spirit moving through the instrumentation of the Messiah (and us), to manifest Adonai our Father and our God’s (eternal) priestly intentions.

 Symbol #2.
-The Metal of Silver is the metal of redemption, therefore, of blood.
+The Metal of Silver is the metal of redemption, therefore, of blood (the life).